COIN: Counterfactual inpainting for weakly supervised semantic segmentation for medical images: Conclusion

-The data has been collected as part of the Clinical Investigation that has been approved by The University of Tartu Research Ethics Committee (no 332/T-9, dated 21.12.2020), we thank BetterMedicine for providing the dataset.
-This research was supported by the Estonian Research Council Grants PRG1604, the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No. 952060 (Trust AI), by the Estonian Centre of Excellence in Artificial Intelligence (EXAI), funded by the Estonian Ministry of Education and Research, by BetterMedicine and by STACC.
+The data has been collected as part of the Clinical Investigation that has been approved by The University of Tartu Research Ethics Committee (no 332/T-9, dated 21.12.2020), we thank Better Medicine for providing the dataset.
+This research was supported by the Estonian Research Council Grants PRG1604, the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No. 952060 (Trust AI), by the Estonian Centre of Excellence in Artificial Intelligence (EXAI), funded by the Estonian Ministry of Education and Research, by Better Medicine and by STACC.

+Dmytro Fishman owns stock in Better Medicine.
+All other authors have no competing interests to declare that are relevant to the content of this article. \end{credits}